Pratikkale26/DecentralWatch/README.md

-# 🌐 DecentralWatch
+# 🌐 Uptora

-DecentralWatch is a **decentralized uptime monitoring platform** where validators across the globe report website uptime and get incentivized for their contributions.
-Say goodbye to centralized monitoring failures - DecentralWatch ensures a **trustless, transparent, and community-driven** approach to website reliability.
+Uptora is a **decentralized uptime monitoring platform** where validators across the globe report website uptime and get incentivized for their contributions.
+Say goodbye to centralized monitoring failures - Uptora ensures a **trustless, transparent, and community-driven** approach to website reliability.

 ## 🚀 Features